Commercial Lease Amendments

 • The signatures of both the landlord and the tenant, or their authorized representatives

 Each change you want to make to the existing lease should have its own section.
 The amendment to your existing commercial lease should explain those changes in clear and understandable language.
 If a provision is being deleted, or a new section or paragraph is being added, the amendment should provide the paragraph number(s) and title(s) for reference.
 If a section or paragraph is being changed, the amendment should include the language for the new paragraph in its entirety.
+Unless explicitly changed by the amendment, the original lease terms remain in effect.

 What Is Required to Make a Lease Amendment Legally Enforceable?